Immune Thrombocytopenic Purpura

 - Immune disorders, such as rheumatoid arthritis and lupus

-- Low-grade lymphomas and leukemias may produce abnormal antibodies that attack platelets.
+- Low-grade lymphomas and leukemias may make abnormal antibodies that attack platelets.

 Sometimes the cause of ITP is not known.